-If you have a wood shop or you do a lot of DIY you have wood sealer or wood stain.
-We all love the application of the wood sealer and wood stain but don’t always know how we should store the left over for use at another time.
-In my wood shop I have several different types of wood sealer and stain, and wondered the same thing.
+If you have a wood shop or you do a lot of DIY you have a wood sealer or wood stain.
+We all love the application of the wood sealer and wood stain but don’t always know how we should store the leftover for use at another time.
+In my wood shop I have several different types of wood sealer and stains and wondered the same thing.
 So I did a lot of research and wanted to share the information so you get the most out of your wood sealer or wood stain.

 Storing your wood sealer is crucial to the wood sealer being optimal.
-Some oil based wood sealer state they are “freeze thaw stable” it is to store them above 32 degrees.
-Water based wood sealers are more susceptible to freezing and need to be stored in a place above 32 degrees.
+Some oil-based wood sealers state they are “freeze-thaw stable” it is to store them above 32 degrees.
+Water-based wood sealers are more susceptible to freezing and need to be stored in a place above 32 degrees.

 - 1 How Do You Store Leftover Wood Sealer